canonical/sphinx-terminal/README.md

 ## Basic usage

-To display terminal input and output in your rST document, use the `terminal` directive, providing input and output as follows:
+To display terminal input and output in your Sphinx document, use the `terminal` directive, providing input and output as follows:

 ```
 .. terminal::